akc/sloane/README.md

 --local
 :   Grep for a sequence in the local database.

+-A *NUMBER*
+:   Fetch the sequence with this number from the local database.
+Prints
+    the sequence, but nothing else, to sdout.

 --filter
 :   Read sequences from stdin and return those that are in the local
     database.